How to Grow Hamamelis common name Witch Hazel

 Most Hamamelis flower in winter and do so on bare branches, the flowers appearing before the shrub comes into leaf, similar to Forsythia.
 Hamamelis x intermedia and Japonica bear flowers in the winter and have a lovely autumn colour.
 A bonus is that some varieties have scented flowers, such as 'Vesna' (RHS Merit) a sweet honey scent, 'Barmstedt Gold' (RHS merit) scent described as similar to bergamot, H Mollis 'Wisley Supreme'.
 Most grow up to around 4 metres, although there are some smaller varieties.

-Flowers are predominantly yellow, but some varieties have red and orange tinges.
+The most commonly grown varieties of Hamamelis are yellow, but there are also varieties which are red, orange and mauve illustrated below.
 Many varieties of Hamamelis have scented flowers which are good to cut and bring indoors.
 Hamamelis are slow to get going and can take a couple of years to get established and flower well.
 Witch Hazel is slow growing about 3-4m in a 10-year period.
 Witch Hazel is hardy to H5, which is between -10-15C.

 Given that Hamamelis are winter flowering, they look good under planted with Helleborus, snowdrops as in the image, and with spring bulbs to make spring woodland garden.